CEO, Speaker worked closely to pass tainted energy bill

 “This is likely the largest bribery, money laundering scheme ever perpetrated against the people of the state of Ohio,” then-U.S. Attorney David DeVillers said when the scheme was revealed last year.
 “This was bribery, plain and simple.
 This was a quid pro quo.
 This was pay to play.”

-Prosecutors have accused Householder of benefiting from the scheme, using nearly a half million dollars of secret FirstEnergy money on his 2018 House campaign, toward his Florida home and on legal fees.
+Prosecutors have accused Householder of benefiting from the scheme, using nearly a half million dollars of secret FirstEnergy money on his 2018 House reelection campaign, toward his Florida home and on legal fees.

 Householder appears to have readily embraced a plan audacious in both size and scope that worked to near perfection until the FBI and federal prosecutors intervened.

-The two men began their courtship in 2017, with Householder accompanying FirstEnergy executives on a company plane to President Donald Trump’s inauguration.
+The courtship between the two men appears to have begun in earnest in 2017 when Householder, newly returned to his House seat, accompanied FirstEnergy executives on a company plane to President Donald Trump’s inauguration in January.

 Householder was selected speaker in January 2019 thanks to supportive legislators elected the previous year using millions in hidden FirstEnergy dollars.
 The campaign help was funneled through dark money groups not required to disclose their donors.

-Note: This story has been corrected to show that Larry Householder was not a former legislator at the time he began talks with Chuck Jones.
-Householder had recently been elected to the House in 2016.